Herron Keyon Gaston

 Department of Housing: 505 Hudson Street, Hartford CT 06106-7106, Phone Number (860) 2708262

-Bridgeport Housing Authority: Information on subsidized housing, senior housing, and housing, and homeless shelters.
+Bridgeport Housing Authority: Information on subsidized housing, senior housing, and homeless shelters.
 (203) 337-8900

 The Relocation and Housing Hardship Program: Bridgeport Health and Social Services department aims to aid individuals who have received an eviction notice or are encountering hardship cases that may lead to eviction.
 Those in need of assistance, or know someone in a similar situation, call (203) 576-7680.